Clarkson

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Clarkson has 67 active public transport stops offering a mix of train and bus services.
-These stops are served by 22 routes, facilitating 2,851 weekly passenger trips in total.
-Residents have good transport accessibility, with an average distance of 238 meters to the nearest stop.
+Clarkson has 67 active public transport stops, serving a mix of train and bus services.
+These stops are covered by 22 different routes, offering a total of 2,851 weekly passenger trips.
+Transport accessibility is rated good, with residents on average located 238 meters from the nearest stop.

-The service frequency is 407 trips per day across all routes, equating to about 42 weekly trips per stop.
+Services run an average of 407 trips per day across all routes, equating to about 42 weekly trips per individual stop.

 Frequently Asked Questions - Transport